Tech and Trends

 1. Digitization of Cross -Border Trade by adopting EBL MLETR’s Role

-Global business witnesses a transformative shift with the advancing adoption of Electronic Bills of Lading (eBLs), ushering in efficiency and cost savings in international trade.
+Global business witnesses a transformative shift with the advancing adoption of Electronic Bills of Lading (eBLs), ushering in efficiency and cost savings in international B2B trade.
 The United Nations’ Model Law on Electronic Transferable Records (MLETR) provides a uniform regulatory approach, contributing to the digitization trend and unlocking economic growth.
 As these initiatives gain momentum, the future of trade promises increased efficiency, resilience, and accessibility on a global scale.

 2. OCEN Framework and Financial Data Access Evolution

 The Open Credit Enablement Network (OCEN) represents a pivotal evolution in data access for financial transactions.
 Though the framework’s inception dates to 2019, progress has been measured.
 Currently facilitating access to bank account data, the real transformative potential lies in utilizing this data for personal loans and unsecured consumer loans.
 Expectations are high for its role in SME unsecured financing, where diverse data points are crucial.
-Challenges persist, particularly in gaining access to GST data, but OCEN leaders actively engage with the stakeholders for enhanced data availability.
+Challenges persist, particularly in gaining access to GST data, but OCEN leaders actively engage with the stakeholders for enhanced data availability and enhance B2B trade.
 There was incremental success with the integration of GST data, in mid 2023, allowing for more comprehensive profiling of SMEs.
 However, further significant strides are needed towards achieving cashflow based lending objectives.

 3. AI Driven Credit Assessment in Financing

 To be effective, Risk Scoring Models need to be dynamically altered to reflect changes in the environment.
 Risk weights in the Scoring Model may need to change as new information emerges; new data variables may need to be added to the model.
 Traditionally, Risk Scoring Models used to be altered at periodic intervals.
 In today’s VUCA (Volatile, Uncertain, Complex, Ambiguous) world, Risk Scoring models need to be far more agile and dynamic.
-Al has an important feature selflearning which makes it very powerful.
+Al has an important feature self learning which makes it very powerful.
 The use of AI in risk scoring models helps us dynamically change risk weights or add new variables in a direct feedback loop from the environment.
 We can use AI to auto infer score overrides in the risk scoring model, rather than following a rigid rules based process.
 Traditionally, risk scoring model overrides were based on one variable, e.g., if an entity’s net worth is negative, then its Risk Score should be reduced by ‘X’ points.
 However in real life, multiple scenarios occur and AI based risk scoring models dynamically adjust the risk score of an entity by factoring in the interaction of different risk variables.
 AI can also be used effectively to include alternate data like news, social media, etc. especially in the case of risk scoring of SMEs on which financial data may not be available.

 4. Open-Source Transforming Trade & Commerce